mikelodder7/blstrs/README.md

 # `blstrs`

 > Implementation of BLS12-381 pairing-friendly elliptic curve construction, using the [blst](https://github.com/supranational/blst) library as backend.
+> Provides compatibility with `bls12_381_plus` except for hash to curve. `blst` does not provide a generic hash to curve implementation and only supports SHA-256.

-## Pronounciation
+## Pronunciation

 Most important section, the name is pronounced `blasters`.

 ## Supported Platforms

-Due to the assembly based nature of the implementation in `blst`, currently only the following architectures are supported
+Due to the assembly based nature of the implementation in `blst_plus`, currently only the following architectures are supported

 - `x86_64`,
 - `aarch64`.